Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Consult a Personal Injury Lawyer

 When you’re entitled to recover compensation for an airbag failure, hiring an attorney becomes even more important.
-It’s not enough to prove that your airbags didn’t deploy — you must also show that the defect was present before you even received your vehicle and that it caused or contributed to your injuries.
+It’s not enough to prove that your airbags didn’t deploy — you must also show that the defect was present before you received your vehicle and that it caused or contributed to your injuries.

 In a severe crash, a manufacturer may claim that you would have sustained similar injuries even if the airbags did deploy, and they may be unwilling to accept liability.